14islands/Lagom/readme.md

 # Lagom

-Collection of tecniques for [Sass](http://sass-lang.com/) to build responsive web sites.
+Collection of techniques for [Sass](http://sass-lang.com/) to build responsive web sites.

 ## Features